Best Colleges in Public-Policy Analysis Program

-Academic Comparison Between Best Colleges in Public-Policy Analysis Program
+Academic Comparison Between Best Public-Policy Analysis Colleges

-4 public and 6 private schools are ranked in the top Public-Policy Analysis colleges.
-The average acceptance rate of the schools is 26.00% where Harvard University has the tightest acceptance rate of 5% and Indiana University-Bloomington has the highest rate of 77%.
-Total 282,683 students are enrolled into the best Public-Policy Analysis schools where University of Michigan-Ann Arbor has the largest population with 46,002 students and Princeton University is the smallest school with 8,273 students.
-The average graduation rate is 90.00% and the average students to faculty ratio is 11.30:1 at those colleges.
+4 public and 6 private schools rank in the top 10 Public-Policy Analysis colleges.
+The schools' average acceptance rate is 24.30% where Harvard University has the tightest (lowest) acceptance rate of 3.00% and Indiana University-Bloomington has the highest rate of 82.00%.
+Total 300,762 students are enrolled in the best Public-Policy Analysis schools where University of Michigan-Ann Arbor has the largest population with 50,278 students and Princeton University is the smallest school with 8,478 students.

 Table.
-Best Colleges in Public-Policy Analysis Program
+2023 Best Colleges in Public-Policy Analysis Program

 1University of California-Berkeley